KamalHegazi/passgen/README.md

 ```

 # 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v2.0 License.
 See the LICENSE file for details.

 # 🤝 Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.